metalcarratt/ministry/ls/Hebrews/msg06.md

 - helping us

 do not believe the enemy's lie. just declare the church is wonderful, my wife is the best wife. don't believe others who lie to you.

+>  Christ is able to help us (Hebrews 2:18).
+He is able to help us to the uttermost.
+Do not listen to the lies.
+Do not listen to your environment, weakness, situation, or your husband or wife.
+Your wife or husband may be a little liar.
+Your sickness, weakness, and environment may also be lies.
+Do not believe the lie.
+The leading brothers should never listen to lies.
+Often the brothers and sisters are used by the enemy to lie to the leading brothers.
+For example, someone may say, “The church meeting is getting very low.”
+When someone says this, there is no need to argue with him.
+Just close your eyes and say, “This is a lie.
+Get away.
+I believe that the church is living and set on high.”
+This is faith.
+Try it and see.
+Sisters, if you say that your husband is no good, I can assure you that he will be no good simply because you have prophesied in such a way.
+You must cross the river.
+Do not believe that your husband is no good, but rather say, “My husband is the best one among all men.”
+If you say this, the Lord will come in to honor your prophecy and make your husband the best one.
+He is able to help us in all things.
+He is able to succor us in any kind of situation.